Prevalence of Security and Privacy Risk-Inducing Usage of AI-based Conversational Agents: Limitations

 Our study also did not take into account the “unconscious” use of \chatbots: users may use \chatbots without realizing it, for example because these are integrated into other products (e.g., search engines).
 This ongoing development of \chatbots also affects our study in other ways: The behaviors we study are based on the current literature on \chatbot security and privacy.
 This research is novel and evolving quickly, and the state we collected prevalence for may become obsolete or incomplete as research progresses.
 However, we are convinced that our work will help shape \chatbot security and privacy work and that gaps in knowledge can be addressed in future studies.

 Some topics in our study are normatively charged (e.g., sharing of sensitive data).
 To address social desirability bias, the study was conducted anonymously.
-Some participants may also not be aware when they share sensitive information has been shared ("I'm suffering from depression, what can I do?"), so answers may not be fully accurate or may be too conservative.
-Finally, we found few differences between work and leisure time behaviors (Sect.~\ref{sec:unintentionalSec} and \ref{sec:privacy}), although the motivation for using \chatbots in both settings varied significantly.
+Some participants may also not be aware when they share sensitive information ("I'm suffering from depression, what can I do?"), so answers may not be fully accurate or may be too conservative. \rTwo{More in genereal, self-reports for data sharing or behaviors may be inaccurate.
+We opted for this apporach to avoid privacy intrusive, observational data or data from unnatural test sessions.} Finally, we found few differences between work and leisure time behaviors (Sect.~\ref{sec:unintentionalSec} and \ref{sec:privacy}), although the motivation for using \chatbots in both settings varied significantly.
 One possible explanation is that our short questionnaire did not allow sufficient priming for the different contexts beyond the participants' motivation to remember subtle differences.
 Future work must therefore tackle these settings in contexts that allow measuring such differences, for example by providing better context cues.